Post-Impressionist Painting (c.1880-1895)

 One solution to the crisis within Impressionism lay in the recent evolution of Neo-Impressionism, which made its appearance in an embryonic form at the 1884 Salon des Independants in Seurat's Une Baignade: Asnieres.
 This new form of Divisionism, with its emphasis upon scientific theories of colour, appeared more soundly based than Impressionism.
 Yet, symptomatic of the confused artistic climate in Paris in this decade, this new style of painting could simultaneously be interpreted as the ultimate naturalist form of painting, as the visual expression of Anarchism and as the pictorial equivalent of the overtly anti-scientific literary movement, Symbolism.
 For developments in Italy, see Italian Divisionism (c.1890-1907).
 For an even more "naturalist" style of Post-Impressionist painting, see Post-Impressionism in Holland (1880-1920), the Glasgow School of Painting (1880-1915) and the Heidelberg School in Australia.

 An alternative solution to the pictorial crisis lay in the more nihilistic gesture, exemplified by Anquetin and Bernard's rejection late in 1886 of academic art, as well as both Impressionism and Neo-Impressionism.
 Following a visit to Signac's studio in the autumn to "obtain the latest word on Pointillism and the chromatic researches of the theoreticians of optics", Bernard concluded that "while the method was good for the vibrant reproduction of light, it spoiled the colour, and I instantly adopted an opposite theory".
 This theory was a desire to "abandon the Impressionists in order to allow Ideas to dominate the technique of painting".
+(Note: a description of the Impressionist style, see: Characteristics of Impressionist Painting 1870-1910.)

 The implications of Bernard's and Anquetin's decision were to be momentous for the evolution of a new form of painting in the late 1880s - Pictorial Symbolism.
 The character of their decision is equally significant.
 It reflects both the anarchic social and political situation in France during this decade and recent developments within literary circles.